AlternativeFFFF/Alt-F4/submissions/Combinator Memory/ANT-combinator-computer-submission-draft.md

 &emsp;The following picture shows the design I came up with.
 The Rattman-esque scribblings are there to explain how the flow of signals travels.
 It's important to note that I'm using constant combinators here to signify where the input and output wires are located; the combinators don't contain any signals themselves.
 The same could be accomplished with electrical poles, but combinators generate less clutter.

 {%include image.html src='https://i.imgur.com/fNBTyeD.png' alt='I'm not going to spend $60 a month just to make scribbles.' caption='Officially, this is what's called a "D-latch."
-The circut retains the data that's held in it until the "write" signal is pulsed, which then sets the data inside to the input.'%}
+The circuit retains the data that's held in it until the "write" signal is pulsed, which then sets the data inside to the input.'%}

 &emsp;The simplest combinator to digest would be the leftmost one.
 This combinator takes in whatever is input to it on the green wire, and outputs the same value in the form of the 'D' signal.
 It does this by reading the 'each' signal and multiplying by 1, and outputting 'D' for the result.
-The job of this combinator is to "sanatize" the input, which means to both (a) filter out any unwanted signals coming in and (b) seperate the input from internal calculations going on in the circut.
-While sanatizing the input isn't *necessary* in this situation, it's always good practice to do so.
+The job of this combinator is to "sanitize" the input, which means to both (a) filter out any unwanted signals coming in and (b) separate the input from internal calculations going on in the circuit.
+While sanitizing the input isn't *necessary* in this situation, it's always good practice to do so.

-&emsp;The nextmost combinator to cover is the *memory cell*.
-This is the same circut covered previously, with the combinator feeding into itself to store a value.
+&emsp;The next combinator to cover is the *memory cell*.
+This is the same circuit covered previously, with the combinator feeding into itself to store a value.
 The only difference this time is that the contents of the memory cell are being brought over to the 'output' constant combinator.

 &emsp;Here comes the magic part.
-The bottommost combinator has only one job: to take in the value of the memory cell and output the inverse.
+The bottommost combinator has only one job: to take in the value of the memory cell and to output the inverse.
 Now, both the negated value of the memory cell and the filtered input are brought over to a special decider combinator.
-This combinator's job is to pass through the signals it's recieving *if and only if* it recieves a 'W' (write) signal on the red wire.
+This combinator's job is to pass through the signals it's receiving *if and only if* it receives a 'W' (write) signal on the red wire.
 Hence, the capacitor symbol above it.[^3]

 [^3]:Technically, the correct electrical symbol to use would be a [MOSFET transistor](https://i.imgur.com/8UFev7G.png).
 I used the symbol for a capacitor because ~~I think it looks nice~~ it symbolizes the combinator's purpose better.